 After a long while, she finally said, “This is the first time that I’ve ever been up there with the big boys.”

 Suggs passed away in August 2015.
-Of the 13 LPGA founders, today only Bauer Hagge, Smith and Spork remain with us, enjoying the twilight of one of the greatest golf road trips ever.
+Of the 13 LPGA founders, as of press time in 2017, only Bauer Hagge, Smith and Spork remain with us, enjoying the twilight of one of the greatest golf road trips ever.